gerlacdt/quarkus-playground/README.md

 Included Features:

 * environment specific configs (dev,test,prod)
 * structured logging in json for production, human readable logs for DEV and TEST
+* enabled metrics for Prometheus
-* enabled metrics (Prometheus and json format)
+* Request/Response Filter for Prometheus metrics with request count and duration
 * Health and Readiness checks
 * database PostgreSQL configuration with flyway migrations
 * JPA/Hibernate Entities with quarkus-panache